Replacing worry with love

 Mindfulness Teacher Training

 If you are looking for additional support in developing your own mindfulness practice, or in teaching mindfulness to kids, consider taking an online course through Mindful Schools.
-Mindful Schools offers high-quality courses for teachers in the areas of developing your personal practice and teaching mindfulness to kids.
+Mindful Schools offers high-quality, well-rounded PD for educators in the areas of developing your personal practice and teaching mindfulness to kids.

 Jennings, P. (2015).
 Mindfulness for teachers: Simple skills for peace and productivity in the classroom.
 The Norton Series on the Social Neuroscience of Education.